MaxAtoms/mine-defense/LEARNINGS.md

 ## What went well?

-- We able to create a functioning co-op game in just two days
+- We were able to create a functioning co-op game in just two days
 - People seemed to like the idea and enjoy playing in a team
 - Inventory/crafting system